eclipse-archived/codewind-docs/docs/_documentations/mdt-che-setupregistries.md

 # Adding registries in Che
 After Che is started and running, add the container registry to be used with Codewind.
-1. From the Codewind project explorer view, right-click **Projects** and select **Image Registry Manager**.
+1. From the Codewind Project Explorer view, right-click **Projects** and select **Image Registry Manager**.
 2. From the **Image Registry Manager**, click **Add New**.
-3. On OpenShift and other Kube platforms, push your images to a container registry, such as Docker Hub, Quay.io, Google Cloud Registry (GCR), and more.
+3. On OpenShift and other Kubernetes platforms, push your images to a container registry, such as Docker Hub, Quay.io, Google Cloud Registry (GCR), and more.
 Enter the following information to add the registries:
   - Registry server name or domain name: `<registry-to-push-images-to>`
   - User name: `<Your username>`
   - Password or API key: `<Your password or API key>`
 4. Next, enter the namespace that you want to use to push your registry to.
 After you enter all the information, from the **Image Registry Manager**, you can see values for the **Address**, **Username**, and **Namespace** of your latest registry.
 5. Click **Select a Push Registry** to determine which registry you use to push Codewind style projects to.

-# Setting the Docker registry
+## Setting the Docker registry
 After creating a Codewind workspace, set the container registry to deploy your projects.
 When you create or add an existing project to Codewind, Codewind prompts you for the registry.

 To change the registry in use, run the `Codewind: Set Deployment Registry` command in Theia to dynamically set a new registry for your workspace. <br>